Rewriting Graphically with Symmetric Traced Monoidal Categories: Case study: digital circuits

-\section{Case study: Digital circuits}
+\section{Case study: digital circuits}

-The initial motivation for developing this graph rewriting system was for use as an operational semantics for digital circuits.
-In this section we will detail how we can use our system to define a graph rewriting system for digital circuits.
+The initial motivation for developing a graph rewriting system was for use as an operational semantics for digital circuits.
+In this section we will detail how we can apply our framework for this purpose.

-When an STMC is Cartesian, it admits an \emph{iterator}~\cite{hasegawa1997recursion} to represent feedback.
-This leads immediately to models of digital circuits.
-For the monoidal tensor to be Cartesian product we require a natural transformation $\morph{\ccopy{A}}{A}{A \tensor A}$ (\textit{diagonal}), and for the unit object to be terminal.
-The full list of axioms that hold in a Cartesian category can be seen in Table~\ref{table:cartesian}.

-The addition of these axioms means that the category will have equations that are no longer captured by graph isomorphism, and rewrite rules are required.
-In the hypergraph interpretation the diagonal morphism (\textit{copy map}) and the unique morphism into the terminal object (\textit{delete map}) are represented as edges and the Cartesian axioms are expressed as graph rewrite rules.
+As detailed in \S\ref{sec:cartesian}, when a STMC is Cartesian, it admits a \emph{fixpoint operator}, which we can use to represent feedback.
+This is leads immediately to models of digital circuits.
+However, as we must now consider terms up to the axioms of Cartesian categories in addition to the axioms of STMCs, equality is no longer captured by graph isomorphism and we must use graph rewriting.
+In the hypergraph interpretation the diagonal morphism and the unique morphism into the terminal object are represented as edges, and the Cartesian axioms are expressed as graph rewrite rules.

-\begin{example} We wish to interpret the Cartesian axioms in $\ntermtype$ as graph rewrite rules in $\nlhyptype$.
-We start our example by interpreting naturality of $\ccopy{}$ as a span of monomorphisms in $\nlhyptype$.
+\begin{example} We wish to interpret the Cartesian axioms in $\ntermtype$ as graph rewrite rules in $\labhyp$.
+We start our example by interpreting naturality of $\ccopy{1}$ as a span of monomorphisms $\Rightarrow_{\ccopy{1}} : L \xleftarrow{m} C \xrightarrow{n} R$ in $\labhyp$: